gkelting/business-applications/README.md

 - If salary, their wage is divided by 52 (the number of weeks in a year) and displayed to the console.

 - If hourly, the user is prompted for how many hours they worked that week.
-If the number is over 40, overtime is computed.
-Their weekly wage is also displayed to the console.
+Their wage is computed by their hourly wage multiplied by the hours worked.
+If the hours worked is over 40, overtime is also computed.
+Their weekly wage is displayed to the console.

 # Project 5
 Displays a menu to the user for "Rent-A-Wreck."
 The methods the user can choose from include: adding a car to the inventory, renting a car, returning a car, removing a car, and exiting the menu.